The Secret Life of Pets (franchise): Norman Television (2016)

 Included as a mini-movie on The Secret Life of Pets' home media release, the short focuses around Norman from the film as he wanders the vents of Max's apartment and watches various scenarios of the residents.

 Weenie (2016)

 Included as the second mini-movie on The Secret Life of Pets' home media release, it features a world of anthropomorphic sausages in which the Mayor shows a little sausage named Timmy how great it is to be a weenie.

 Super Gidget (2019)

-Included as a mini-movie on The Secret Life of Pets 2's home media release, the plot focuses on the character Gidget imagining herself as a superhero and saving Max from an army of squirrels.
+Included as a mini-movie on The Secret Life of Pets 2's home media release, the plot focuses on Gidget imagining herself as a superhero and saving Max from an army of squirrels.

 Video games

 The Secret Life of Pets: Unleashed

 A free-to-play mobile game developed by Electronic Arts, titled The Secret Life of Pets: Unleashed, was released in summer 2016.
 It was a match-3 game which featured the characters as one has its own level.
 In the game the players could combine different toys to earn points.
 The game was removed from the App Store and Google Play Store on May 22, 2017, the same day as Minions Paradise.